-Electrical engineering is a diverse field of study encompassing much of the underlying technology of our modern world.
-Electrical engineers lead the design of microelectronics, computers, communication networks, control systems and power generation and distribution.
+Electrical engineering is a diverse field of study encompassing much of the underlying technology of the modern world.
+Electrical engineers lead the design of microelectronics, computers, communication networks, control systems, and power generation and distribution.
 Aerospace and military systems include major subsystems conceived and designed by electrical engineers.

-The curriculum incorporates hands-on experiences through laboratory work and design projects.
-All electrical engineering students participate in a senior design project with a team of students, usually spanning multiple engineering disciplines.
+At WSU Vancouver, you will learn the fundamental theory, principles and knowledge of the field.
+You will gain hands-on experiences through laboratory work and design projects and will participate in a senior design project with a team of students, usually spanning multiple engineering disciplines.

 - Circuit knowledge